ARM-software/abi-aa/aapcs64/aapcs64.rst

 A Composite Type is a collection of one or more Fundamental Data Types that are handled as a single entity at the procedure call level.
 A Composite Type can be any of:

-- An aggregate, where the members are laid out sequentially in memory (possibly with inter-member padding)
+- An aggregate, where the members are laid out sequentially in memory (possibly with inter-member padding).

-- A union, where each of the members has the same address
+- A union, where each of the members has the same address.

 - An array, which is a repeated sequence of some other type (its base type).